JoeCelaster/Ecommerce-follow-along/README.md

 Backend: Creating an API Endpoint to Fetch All Products Developed a GET endpoint (/api/products) in the backend to send all product data to the frontend.
 Implemented MongoDB queries using Mongoose to retrieve all stored products.
 Ensured error handling to manage potential issues in fetching data.
 Frontend: Fetching Data from API Created an API call function using fetch or axios in React to retrieve product data from the backend.
 Managed the fetched data using React useState and useEffect hooks to ensure dynamic updates.
 Displaying Products Dynamically Passed the fetched product data to a ProductCard component.
 Used the product details (name, image, price, etc.) as props to display them dynamically.
 Applied responsive CSS styling to create a visually appealing product grid layout.

+## Milestone 12: Filtering Products by User Email and Displaying Data
+In this milestone, we focused on filtering products based on the user's email and sending only relevant product data to the frontend.
+Key achievements include:

+Backend: Creating a Filtered API Endpoint Developed a GET endpoint (/api/products/:email) to return products associated with a specific user email.
+Used Mongoose to query the database and fetch only the products uploaded by the provided email.
+Implemented error handling to manage scenarios where no products match the email.

+Frontend: Fetching Filtered Data from API Created a function in React to fetch only products uploaded by the logged-in user.
+Used Axios or Fetch API to make requests to the backend with the logged-in user's email.
+Managed product data using useState and useEffect hooks.
+Displaying Filtered Products Dynamically Passed the fetched filtered product data to a ProductCard component.
+Rendered product details such as name, image, price, and description dynamically.
+Ensured a clean and structured UI using CSS and responsive layout techniques.